UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <exercise id="3" title="Motivation True and False">

 **True or False**
-_Columns will lower magnitudes compare to columns with higher magnitudes contribute are less important when making predictions._
+_Columns will lower magnitudes compared to columns with higher magnitudes are less important when making predictions._

 <choice id="1" >
 <opt text="True"  >